Welcome to my Trip Report from the past!

 Business Class seats

-The service on board the domestic flights were much better than the HKG-SFO sector that I flew in, I may do a trip report on that.
+The service on board the domestic flights was much better than the HKG-SFO sector that I flew in, I may do a trip report on that.
 I remembered the crew were friendly and even agreed to allow me to visit the cockpit after the flight.

 The legroom space on the A319 seemed better than the Boeing 747 and I was served a light snack on that flight, can't remember what it was.

-The flight happened too quickly for my liking and we landed at Vancouver early.
+The flight happened too quickly for my liking and we landed in Vancouver early.
 After the rest of the passengers disembarked, I was invited to the cockpit and had a brief chat with the flight crew for a short while.
 After that, I met my father at the gate and we made our way out of the airport.
 I have to say that I was quite impressed with Vancouver Airport back then, I felt it was as nice as Changi Airport if not better.
 Here are some photos of the airport and the interior.

 The control tower, a familiar sight to me.